whyoh/blender_2_8_fbx_post_import_script/README.md

 2: get the result of what remove doubles does right before creating faces.

-3: get borders of diferent mesh islends that would be joined by remove doubles
+3: get borders of diferent mesh islands that would be joined by remove doubles

-4: store those edges relations in radians
+4: store those edges relations, in "confronted pairs" maybe

 5: apply remove doubles

-6: for compared radians above a threshold mark the edge as hard
+6: for compared (degrees of face normals?)radians above a threshold mark the edge as hard